LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 Content-Type: text/plain
 Date: Sun, 03 Sep 2017 07:34:05 GMT
 ```
 However, in order to download file concurrently, the size of result file must be known.
-The example in this article get the size of result file from the **Extraction ID **appearing in the **Notes** field when the job is completed.
+There are several ways to get the size of the extracted file.
+The example in this article shows the way to get the size of result file from the **Extraction ID** appearing in the **Notes** field when the job is completed.

 ```
 {